-Negotiating sales terms with your suppliers to your advantage can give you access to weeks, or even months, of credit, without even paying interest fees, on top of possibly getting prompt payment discounts.
-But, essentially, financing with your suppliers will liberate your line of credit with the bank and even improve your personal credit score if the bank loan is endorsed.
+Negotiating sales terms with your suppliers to your advantage can give you access to weeks, or even months of credit, without even having to pay interest fees on top of potentially also getting prompt payment discounts.
+Essentially, financing with your suppliers can liberate your line of credit with the bank and even help improve your personal credit score, if the bank loan is endorsed.

 Lowering the outstanding balance on the revolving credit will also improve personal credit score.
 In the case of small or medium enterprises, the administrators or owners must often endorse their company to obtain a bank loan.
 If the approbation of a credit loan is based on the endorser, then maintaining a good personal credit score is essential to get financing at a low interest rate.